 Overall, we believe your front porch should be an extension of your house and can speak to your personality.
 Porch decorations go far beyond a front door wreath.
 A porch is a place you can get creative with comfortable furniture or porch swings, potted plants, and address numbers.
 Find some simple changes you can make to create the space you’ve always wanted.

 Did this list of front porch ideas leave you feeling inspired to make more changes?
-Contact brick&batten to get additional help.
-From paint colors to porch railing, we can help you create a cohesive design.
+From paint colors to porch railing ideas, we can help you create a cohesive design with a virtual exterior design.
+Get started today.